palautatan/palautatan.github.io/index.md

 ## Palautatan means "Statistics" in Tagalog.

-### Welcome
-This page has not been meddled with yet.
-Come back in a week, and I'm sure you'll see a bunch of new stuff.

 ```markdown
 for person in world:
   person = "brilliant"
 ```

+### Edie Espejo
+I've been programming for a year, but it already feels like a lifetime.

+### My Data Science Endeavors

 ### Contact Me
 Email: e h e s p e j o @ u c d a v i s . e d u